-With this aspect in mind, the current study seeks to identify factors that affect heavy-vehicle crashes per MVMT by road classification through the application and performance-based comparison of two "heterogeneity" models, namely, random-parameter and latent class Tobit regression.
-The Tobit modeling framework is selected because of the nature of crash rate data.
-Similar to frequency models, a crash rate analysis is likely to have several observations in which no crash has occurred, and therefore a censoring method is recommended to account for the skewed nature of the response variable (crash rate).
-It has been shown that the Tobit regression framework can account for the skewed nature of crash rate data without omitting observations by censoring the analysis at a given value (20).
-These models have been successfully applied to related transportation safety data; for example, Anastasopoulos et al. used the fixed-parameter Tobit model to investigate crash rates on Interstates in Indiana and determine contributing factors (21).
-To extend the Tobit framework, Anastasopoulos et al. utilized the random-parameter Tobit model to determine factors that influence crash rates per 100 MVMT on highways (22).
-Bin Islam and Hernandez investigated fatalities per million truck miles traveled and fatalities per ton-mile of freight for heavy vehicles through the application of a random-parameter Tobit regression model (23), and Chen et al. utilized a random-effects Tobit model to analyze crash rates with refined-scale data (24).
-From a latent class Tobit regression application, there are no known applications to transportation safety data; however, the method has been applied to social science studies [studies by Jedidi et al. (25)and Brown et al. (26)].
+With this in mind, the present study seeks to identify factors that impact heavy vehicle crashes per MVMT by road classification through the application and performance based comparison of two "heterogeneity" models, namely random-parameter- and latent class- Tobit regression.
+The Tobit modeling framework is selected due to the nature of crash rate data.
+Similar to frequency models, a crash rate analysis is likely to have several observations in which no crash has occurred, therefore a censoring method is recommended to account for the skewed nature of the response variable (crash rate).
+It has be shown that the Tobit regression framework can account for the skewed nature of crash rate data without omitting observations by censoring the analysis at a given value (20).
+These models have been successfully applied to related transportation safety data, for example, Anastasopoulos et al. used the fixed-parameter Tobit model to investigate crash rates on interstates in Indiana and determine contributing factors (21).
+To extend the Tobit framework, Anastasopoulos et al. utilized the random-parameter Tobit model to determine factors that influence crash rates per 100-million VMT on highways (22).
+Islam and Hernandez investigated fatalities per million truck-miles-traveled and fatalities per ton-mile of freight for heavy vehicles through the application of a random-parameter Tobit regression model and Chen et al. utilized a random-effects Tobit model to analyze crash rates with refined-scale data (23, 24).
+From a latent class Tobit regression application, there are no known applications to transportation safety data, however the method has been applied to social science studies (see (25, 26)).